 3.To clean the spigot, open it fully and allow liquid to flow for 5 seconds and then close.

 4.Pour the rest of the solution from the keg into a large bowl.
 Place your spoon/whisk, can opener and measuring cup into the bowl to keep them cleaned throughout the brewing process.
 Leave them immersed for at least 2 minutes in cleaning solution prior to using.

 5.After all surfaces have been thoroughly cleaned, do not rinse or dry the keg or utensils.
 Return lid to top of keg, proceed immediately to brewing.

 Brewing beer is the process of combining a starch source (in this case, a malt brewing extract) with yeast.
 Once combined, the yeast eats the sugars in the malt, producing alcohol and carbon dioxide (CO2).
 This process is called fermentation.

-1.Remove the yeast packet from under the lid of the can of Brewing Extract (you won’t be using this), then place the unopened can in hot tap water.
+1.Remove the yeast packet from under the lid of the can of Brewing Extract, then place the unopened can in hot tap water.

 2.Place 2 packets of the Cascade pellet hops into a hop sack tying them closed, then trim away excess material.

 3.Using the measuring cup, pour 4 cups of water into your clean 3-quart or larger pot, then open the 2 packets of BrewMax Booster and pour into the cool water and stir to dissolve.
 Increase your heat to medium-high.
 Continue stirring constantly to keep the sugar from scorching.

 4.Once the solution is safely boiling add in your hop sack, allow this mixture to boil for 10 minutes stirring occasionally, then remove from heat.